boltrobotics/cmake-helpers/README.md

 ./make.sh -x -s -a -b mega -c atmega2560 -p /dev/ttyACM0 -- -DENABLE_TESTS=ON
 ```

-The script creates three directories, cmake generates Makefiles for corresponding toolchains
+The script creates the following three directories.
+Cmake then generates the builds
-within them, and make initiates the build in each of the directories:
+for corresponding toolchains within them.
+Lastly, make tool initiates the build in
+each of the directories:
 ```
 example/
 |-- ...